Vrekt/ArcNukkit/README.md

 *This version is a fork of my Bukkit/Spigot version of Arc.*

-*Most of the base is the same as the Bukkit one, meaning it has alot of the same features!*
+*Most of the base is the same as the Bukkit one, meaning it has a-lot of the same features!*

 # Features
 - Extensive configuration and permission system